mnorelli/rails-auth/readme.md

 ####Step 3

 * Create the user in `users#create` and when done have it redirect to `user#show` (later we will have them also be logged-in in this step)
-	* Bonus: create a condition that checks if the user was saved correctly.
+	* Tip: create a condition that checks if the user was saved correctly.
 Hint: first build the user in memory with `.new` then check `if @user.save` proceed as normal `else` render the signup page again.

 ####Step 4